clem9669/hashcat-rule/README.md

     Crack people password with rules (hashcat & john)
   </p>

-> check out my wordlist project at: https://github.com/clem9669/wordlists
+> Check out my wordlist project at: https://github.com/clem9669/wordlists

 ## Introduction
 I use hashcat (https://github.com/hashcat/hashcat/).
 Rule are supposed to be mutual for john and hashcat or other.

 > 3 rules exists to adapt hashing algorithm speed.
-Large for fast hash algorithm as md4 & md5.
+Large for fast hash algorithm as MD5/NTLM/MySQL3.
 Small for slow hash algorithm as bcrypt.

 This was for basic coverage of passwords for non-educated people who only add 1 letter, 1 digits, 1 punctuation, 1 digits+punctuations, 2 digits+punctuations or a year or some famous tricks *(ex: p@$$w0rd)* to their **password**.

 > 📣 Update: I have extented these rules to be more than just that. 📣

+## Running rules

+I have remove casing in Large & Medium.
+Please run as: `-r toggle-case.rule -r clem9669_big.rule`

 The **Big** rule is :
 * clem9669 medium list